tyt2y3/teeth/developers.md

 # Develop
-This guide is for developers doing real development with the game.
+This guide is for developers doing development beyond data changing with the __teeth__.

 ## Toolchains
 - an up-to-date browser